0xroyce/blog/README.md

 ```

 ## Usage
 To start the application, use the following command:
 ```bash
 npm start
 ```

-This will start the server on the default port (usually 3000).
-You can access the application by navigating to `http://localhost:3000` in your web browser.
+The server will start on the default port (usually 3000).
+Access the application by navigating to http://localhost:3000 in your web browser.
+Configuration

+Copy the env_template file to .env in the root directory.
+Edit the .env file and fill in your specific configuration details:

+DB_HOST=your_database_host
+DB_USER=your_database_user
+DB_PASSWORD=your_database_password
+DB_NAME=your_database_name
+TINYMCE_API_KEY=your_tinymce_api_key

+Set up your database using the provided SQL script.

+## Scripts

+- npm start: Start the application
+- npm run dev: Start the application with nodemon for development

 ## Dependencies

-The main dependencies used in this project are:

-- `bcrypt`: ^5.1.1
-- `connect-flash`: ^0.1.1
-- `dotenv`: ^16.4.5
-- `ejs`: ^3.1.10
-- `express`: ^4.19.2
-- `express-session`: ^1.18.0
-- `highlight.js`: ^11.10.0
-- `jsdom`: ^24.1.1
-- `multer`: ^1.4.5-lts.1
-- `mysql2`: ^3.11.0
-- `sanitize-html`: ^2.13.0
-- `slugify`: ^1.6.6
+Key dependencies include:

+- express: Web application framework
+- ejs: Templating engine
+- mysql2: MySQL database driver
+- bcrypt: Password hashing
+- multer: File upload handling
+- sanitize-html: HTML sanitization
+- highlight.js: Syntax highlighting for code snippets
+- dotenv: Environment variable management

+For a full list of dependencies, refer to the package.json file.

+## Plugin Development
+0xroyce_blog supports custom plugins to extend its functionality.
+To create a plugin:

+- Create a new directory in the plugins/ folder with your plugin name.
+- Implement the plugin following the structure in plugins/example-plugin/index.js.
+- Your plugin should export an object with name, version, description, and init function.
+- Use the pluginLoader to register hooks and routes in your plugin's init function.

+Refer to the existing plugins and the PluginLoader class for more details on plugin development.

 ## Contributing
 Contributions are welcome!
+Please follow these steps:

+- Fork the repository
+- Create a new branch for your feature or bug fix
+- Make your changes and commit them with clear, descriptive messages
+- Push your changes to your fork
+- Submit a pull request to the main repository

-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's coding standards and includes appropriate tests.
+Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## License
 This project is licensed under the MIT License.
+See the LICENSE file for details.